rmzetti/hover-exec/READMORE.md

 `code %x/test/basic_tests.md` //basic tests \
 `code %x/test/misc_tests.md`  //benchmark tests and REPLs \

 NB.
-Each of the above commands must be surrounded by a backtick, and must start in col 1.
+Each of the above commands (highlighted in preview) must be surrounded by single backticks, and must start in col 1.

 Using *hover-exec* in the vscode editor on these files will allow live testing and comparison with the test outputs provided.